-Solar panels are expensive, but will they pay their own way and earn you money into the bargain?
-And will they affect the value of your home?
+Buying solar panels is a long-term investment that should help cut your electricity bills and carbon footprint.
+But will they pay for themselves and earn you money?
+And could they affect the value of your home?
 Read on to find out more.

 How long it will take for your solar panels to pay for themselves, and whether you can make money from them, will depend on: